doanja/Stock-Tracker-TS/README.md

 # Stock-Tracker-TS

-Stock Tracker is an app that allows users to follow stocks, create watchlists, and view stock trend data and news all in one place.
+Stock Tracker is an app that allows users to follow stocks, create watchlists, and view stock trends and data and news all in one convenient place.

 ## Demo